austince/flink-ci-flink/docs/ops/deployment/docker.md

   Additionally you can specify this argument to allow that savepoint state is skipped which cannot be restored.

-If the main function of the user job main class has arguments, you can also pass them at the end of the `docker run` command.
+If the main function of the user job main class accepts arguments, you can also pass them at the end of the `docker run` command.

 ## Customize Flink image